David Zwirner: Career

 On graduating, Zwirner returned to West Germany and worked in Hamburg in A&R for an affiliate of the PolyGram record label.
 Zwirner moved from working with musical talent to visual artists, and began to build his own art collection, acquiring works by Bernd and Hilla Becher, Hanne Darboven, and Dan Graham.
-His first job in the States was with the art dealer Brooke Alexander at Brooke Alexander Gallery.
-In 1993, Zwirner opened David Zwirner Gallery in the SoHo neighborhood of New York City, with the intention of showcasing an international mix of contemporary artists.
+His first job in the United States was with the art dealer Brooke Alexander at Brooke Alexander Gallery.

+In 1993, Zwirner opened David Zwirner Gallery in the SoHo neighborhood of New York City with the intention of showcasing an international mix of contemporary artists.

-From 2000 to 2009, David Zwirner also was a partner with Iwan Wirth in Zwirner & Wirth, a gallery on New York's Upper East Side which focused on private sales.
+From 2000 to 2009, David Zwirner also partnered with Iwan Wirth in Zwirner & Wirth, a gallery on New York's Upper East Side that focused on private sales.
 The collaboration yielded a series of exhibitions, including Gerhard Richter: Early Paintings (2000); Bruce Nauman (2001); Cy Twombly: Letter of Resignation (2002/2003); Claes Oldenburg: Early Work (2005); David Hammons (2006); Joseph Beuys: Sculpture and Drawing (2007); and Dan Flavin: The 1964 Green Gallery Exhibition (2008).

-Zwirner's newest gallery is planned to open in 2021 on West 21st Street in New York City, and will be the first commercial gallery space to be designed by Renzo Piano.
+In 2002, David Zwirner gallery moved to Chelsea and established three galleries in Chelsea in four years.
+Zwirner planned to open a new gallery in 2021 on West 21st Street in New York City and would be the first commercial gallery space to be designed by architect Renzo Piano.
+David Zwirner decided not to move forward with this project in 2024.

+Aside from New York, David Zwirner gallery opened a London gallery in 2012, a Hong Kong gallery in 2018, and a Paris gallery in 2019.
+He also opened 52 Walker, run by Ebony L. Haynes, in 2021 and Los Angeles galleries in Melrose Hill in 2023.

+In 2017, David Zwirner established the first commercial online viewing room to sell art online and in 2018, he launched a podcast.
+In 2021, he announced the creation of a publishing house to make and sell original prints by contemporary artists.

 In 2021, Zwirner and his wife Monica proposed to the relevant authorities their plan for the Bridgeford Cottages, an artists’ retreat that would involve the complete reconstruction of 17 cottages and a large single-family house at 31 East Lake Drive in Montauk, New York.
-The couple also proposed to subsidize the rental fees for the 17 cottages.
+The couple also proposed subsidizing the rental fees for the 17 cottages.